Lemon Rosemary Sourdough Bread

 Day 2

 • Prep: Preheat the oven to 500°F with a Dutch oven inside.
 Score the dough: Turn the dough out onto a piece of parchment paper.
-Cut a large gash on the dough at least ¼ to ½-inch deep.
+Using a sharp knife, cut a large gash on the dough at least ¼ to ½-inch deep.

 • Bake: Transfer the dough into the Dutch oven with the parchment paper.
 Bake covered for 25 to 30 minutes and uncovered for 10 to 15 minutes, depending on how dark you’d like the crust.
 Transfer the bread to a wire rack and allow it to cool for at least 2 hours before slicing